Access4all/adg/pages/examples/headings/html-5-outline/README.md

 ### How to fix HTML 5 outlines

 As seen in [Alternative techniques for labelling page regions](/examples/headings/alternative-techniques), the HTML 5 structural elements are of great value to accessibility.
-Sadly though, the HTML 5 outline algorithm - that is made possible by them - can't be used.
+Sadly though, the HTML 5 outline algorithm - that is made possible by them - cannot be used.
 But there are alternatives.

 #### If possible: use standard HTML headings